goldbergyoni/nodebestpractices/README.md

 <br/><br/>

-## ![✔] 4.
-Separate and wrap common utilities (i.e cross cutting concern)
+## ![✔] 1.4 Wrap common utilities as NPM packages

-**TL;DR:** Monitoring is a game of finding out issues before our customers do – obviously this should be assigned unprecedented importance.
-The market is overwhelmed with offers thus consider starting with defining the basic metrics you must follow (my sug
+**TL;DR:** Once your app grows and different components resides on different servers, utilities like logger should be reused in multiple locations.
+This poses a challenge of how to manage the dependency, versioning and deployment of this utilities among different code bases and servers? let's stick to the standards and tools we have, wrap your cross cutting concern utilities as private NPM packages and benefit a free package management framework.
+Keep you packages private using local NPM modules, local NPM database or private modules within NPM online

-**Otherwise:** You end-up with a blackbox that is hard to reason about, then you start re-writing all logging statements to add additional information
+**Otherwise:** You'll have to invent your own deployment and dependency wheel

 🔗 [**Read More: Structure by feature*](/sections/projectstructre/wraputilities.md)

-## ![✔] 5.
-Separate Express 'app' and 'server'
+## ![✔] 1.5 Separate Express 'app' and 'server'

 **TL;DR:** Anything that is being used widely by multpile components - logger, configuration reader, or any other cross cutting concern utility - brings dependency management challenges to the table.
 Luckily we alrady have a package manager, NPM, let's use it by treating any utility as an NPM package, declare it within package.json and host it in NPM repository (local, online-private or public).
 For small project you may use NPM local modules which allows to benefit each NPM feature using plain folder.